MYSO offers a range of opportunities beyond your immediate ensemble to satisfy your creative musical thirst or hone your musical skills.

 Touring offers extraordinary opportunities for social and cultural growth, as well as sheer fun and excitement.
 With the expectation of an outstanding musical experience, touring helps an ensemble—and the individual players—to bond socially.
 Often they are catapulted to an entirely new level of musical performance, both before and during the tour.

-MYSO’s wonderful performances in Buenos Aires, Argentina and Montevideo, Uruguay in July 2017, as well as in China, Austria, the Czech Republic, Hungary, Spain, Italy, Scotland, etc. in previous years, are all evidence of that phenomenon.
+MYSO’s wonderful performances in Ireland in July 2019, as well as in Argentina, Uruguay, Canada, China, Austria, the Czech Republic, Hungary, Spain, Italy, and Scotland in previous years, are all evidence of that phenomenon.
 For all of these reasons, touring is an exceptionally valuable—sometimes life-changing—facet of a youth orchestra experience.

 MYSO provides opportunities for its musicians to be role models and mentors in “side-by-side” rehearsals with younger players, pairing advanced musicians with those from String Orchestra and Progressions, MYSO’s youngest string players.